 Hair has always functioned as a natural form of SPF, protecting skin from ultraviolet rays.
 That’s why mustaches and beards can protect men from certain forms of skin cancer, and probably why the hairiest guy at the beach seems to be the most carefree.
 Even partial hair loss leaves men’s scalps more vulnerable to sunburn because protecting it with sunscreen is less intuitive than other parts of the body.

-If it seems like a bald spot sunburn takes longer to heal, that’s because it does.
+If it seems like a bald head sunburn takes longer to heal, that’s because it does.
 Skin regenerates with stem cells, which are found in hair follicles.
 No hair?
-No follicles, which makes it harder to recover from a sunburned scalp.
+No follicles, which makes it harder to recover from a sunburned scalp, Tonkovic-Capin explains.